Does timber chain of custody really matter?

 Which Marley timber products feature chain of custody certification?

 Certification means every stage of processing has been audited, helping to protect the land and communities where the timber is grown.
-Using products with PEFC or FSC chain of custody certification gives specifiers and procurement managers peace of mind.
+Using products with the PEFC chain of custody certification gives specifiers and procurement managers peace of mind.
 It makes gaining the relevant credits under an accreditation scheme like BREEAM more straightforward, as well as guaranteeing compliance with government procurement policies where applicable.

 To find out more about, or obtain confirmation of, our timber chain of custody certification, contact us to discuss your project.
 Samples of timber products like shingles, shakes and decking can be requested via our website.